WebOrigami/docs/src/content/cli/intro4.md

 You could save this output as an HTML file and open it in your browser, or in a minute you'll see another way to view such a page directly.

-## Transform a whole graph of stuff
+## Transform a whole tree of stuff

 Earlier you saw an `uppercase` function that takes a string argument and returns an uppercase version: